 Traditional Classroom vs. Online Chinese Tutoring

-Although there are always benefits to being in a classroom environment where you can not only learn from your teacher but also your classmates, there are plenty of advantages as an eChineseLearning student that are not available in a traditional classroom setting.
+Although there are always benefits to being in a classroom environment where you can not only learn from your teacher but also your classmates, there are plenty of advantages to using an online Chinese tutor like eChineseLearning which are not available in a traditional classroom setting.

 Advantage #1: Customized Pace of Learning

 As a college student, I remember taking Chinese class where one half of the classroom felt the pace of the course was moving too slowly while the other half felt left behind by the speed.